-Laura will be undertaking an eight month assignment as a Livelihood and Enterprise Analyst with Roots of Health.
-(November 2014 – July 2015)
+Laura undertook an eight month assignment as a Livelihood and Enterprise Analyst with Roots of Health.

 Laura is passionate about community economic development and social innovation.
 After completing a Masters’ Degree in Development Practice at University of Queensland, Laura has spent the last three years working across Australia in social enterprise development, focussing on social investment, capacity building and market education.
 Laura has considerable experience in banking and finance, as well as working in, and with community based organisations in Australia.

-Laura is enjoys nature and outdoor activities, and loves living in beautiful Palawan.
-She is thankful for the opportunity provided by Roots of Health and is enjoying the experience of working alongside women to develop enterprises and livelihoods benefiting the wider community.
+Laura enjoys nature and outdoor activities, and loved living in beautiful Palawan.
+She is thankful for the opportunity provided by Roots of Health and enjoyed the experience of working alongside women to develop enterprises and livelihoods benefiting the wider community.

 Saad Malik was an ASA Fellow with Roots of Health from October to December 2014.
 The German ASA-Program promotes exchange and learning about the intertwined and globalized world we live in through personal experience.
 It supports young and dedicated people to expand their skills and to contribute to sustainable global development, based on acknowledgement and respect for human rights and cultural differences.